jro31/jethro-codes/_articles/projects/meals-of-change.md

 I had a similar experience in my next job where, despite being hired as a backend Rails dev, I was again put onto React projects despite my insistance that we had devs in the team better-suited to the task, and again, I was able to scrape by, just by trying to replicate, even while not understanding the existing code.

-These experiences gave me a real aversion to React, as I was just thrown into these occasional React projects, often with tight deadlines, with zero time to actually learn even the basics.
+These experiences gave me a real aversion to React, as I was just thrown into these occasional React projects, often with tight deadlines, with zero time to actually learn the basics.

 All of that being said, when I came to the end of my time in the latter of these jobs, I was acutely aware that while very talented as a Rails dev, the gaping hole in my skillset was the lack of a front-end library.

 On my personal projects up to this time, I'd got by with jQuery, and even vanilla JavaScript.
 But if I really wanted to consider myself a fullstack dev, and to be able to build modern projects from start to deployment, I needed the knowledge of a front-end library.
 So on leaving this job, and even slightly before, I focussed all of my energy onto learning React.

 And you know what?
-When you actually have the time learn it properly, and aren't just thrown into projects with zero knowledge and given tight deadlines, React is really a joy to work with.
+When you actually have the time learn it properly, React is really a joy to work with.

 I try to be as receptive as I can to all sources of knowledge, although there's no doubting that my primary resource for learning React was Academind's excellent course, [React - The Complete Guide](https://www.udemy.com/course/react-the-complete-guide-incl-redux/).

 I spent about a month working through this course as if it was my full-time job.
-But as with any skill, it's only useful and only sharpened so much as you put it into practice.
-I wanted a project that would utilise everything that I'd learned, and put it into practice.
+But as with any skill, it's only useful and only gets sharpened so much as you put it into practice.
+I wanted a project that would utilise everything that I'd learned.

 That's where Meals of Change comes in.